HomeArticlesGuideUS Retirement Planning Guide

 60-63 (SECURE 2.0 super catch-up) $34,750 $81,250

 The average employer match in US corporate plans is 50 cents for every dollar contributed, up to 6% of salary.
-On a $100,000 salary, contributing 6% ($6,000) earns an additional $3,000 in employer contributions — an immediate 50% return before any investment gains.
-This is the single most powerful leverage point available to any retirement saver.
+On a $100,000 salary, contributing 6% ($6,000) earns an additional $3,000 in employer contributions, an immediate 50% return before any investment gains even start compounding.
+It's the single biggest lever available to any retirement saver.

-Failing to contribute at least 6% when an employer matches up to 6% is equivalent to leaving part of your salary on the table.
-Prioritise the match above all other savings vehicles including IRAs.
+Failing to contribute at least 6% when an employer matches up to 6% means leaving part of your salary on the table.
+Prioritize the match above every other savings vehicle, IRAs included.

 Use the 401(k) Calculator to model the long-term impact of your contributions.
-A 35-year-old contributing $1,500 per month (employee + employer combined) with a 7% annual return will accumulate approximately $1.6 million by age 65.
-Increasing that to $2,000 per month — achievable by maximising the employee contribution on a $100,000+ salary — projects to roughly $2.1 million.
-The difference of $500 per month in contributions produces an additional $500,000 in corpus because compound growth amplifies every incremental dollar saved early.
+A 35-year-old contributing $1,500 a month (employee plus employer combined) at a 7% annual return accumulates approximately $1.6 million by age 65.
+Bump that to $2,000 a month, achievable by maxing the employee contribution on a $100,000-plus salary, and the projection climbs to roughly $2.1 million.
+That extra $500 a month produces an additional $500,000 in corpus because compound growth amplifies every incremental dollar saved early.

-Most employers now offer both options within the same plan.
-Traditional contributions reduce taxable income today; Roth contributions use after-tax money but all future growth and withdrawals are tax-free.
-The decision rule is identical to the Roth vs Traditional IRA choice covered in Step 3: if you expect a higher marginal tax rate at retirement than today, Roth is better.
+Most employers now offer both Traditional and Roth options within the same plan.
+Traditional contributions reduce taxable income today; Roth contributions use after-tax money but all future growth and withdrawals come out tax-free.
+The decision rule matches the Roth vs Traditional IRA choice covered in Step 3: expect a higher marginal tax rate at retirement than today, and Roth wins.
 Young workers in lower brackets benefit most from locking in current tax rates via Roth contributions.

 Step 3: Choose Roth vs Traditional IRA

-A Traditional IRA may allow a tax deduction on contributions (subject to income limits if you also have a workplace plan), grows tax-deferred, and is taxed as ordinary income at withdrawal.
-A Roth IRA uses after-tax contributions, grows completely tax-free, and qualified withdrawals — including all earnings — are never taxed.
-Roth IRAs also have no Required Minimum Distributions during the owner's lifetime, making them powerful estate-planning tools.
+A Traditional IRA may allow a tax deduction on contributions (subject to income limits if you also have a workplace plan), grows tax-deferred, and gets taxed as ordinary income at withdrawal.
+A Roth IRA uses after-tax contributions, grows completely tax-free, and qualified withdrawals, including all earnings, are never taxed.
+Roth IRAs also carry no Required Minimum Distributions during the owner's lifetime, which makes them powerful estate-planning tools.

 Roth IRA Income Limits (2026)